zeromq/rfc/content/docs/rfcs/42/README.md

 ### 2.5.
 Branches and Releases

-1. The project SHALL have one branch ("master") that always holds the latest in-progress version and SHOULD always build.
+1. The project SHALL have one branch ("main") that always holds the latest in-progress version and SHOULD always build.
 1. The project SHALL NOT use topic branches for any reason.
 Personal forks MAY use topic branches.
 1. To make a stable release a Maintainer shall tag the repository.
-Stable releases SHALL always be released from the repository master.
+Stable releases SHALL always be released from the repository main.

 ### 2.6.
 Evolution of Public Contracts